 - In 9, the surviving dolls have a small celebration once they think they've destroyed the Cat Beast.
 They haven't — it gets back up after a few minutes and kills 5.

-- True Lies combines this with Wafer Thin Mint (and plays it for laughs) as a car full of terrorists totters on the edge of a bridge.
+- True Lies combines this with The Last Straw (and plays it for laughs) as a car full of terrorists totters on the edge of a bridge.
 They have just enough time to start cheering before a pelican lands on the hood of the car and unbalances it.

 - In Pitch Black the death of the female lead at the end after she and Riddick survive a confrontation with two of the monsters when another lunges out of the dark and snatches her up (it's unclear and debated if Riddick may have caused her death by accidentally stabbing her in the "catch your breath" moment, attracting the last creature to the scent of her blood)

 - Happens to Boris in the Bond film GoldenEye.
 He survives grenades, remote mines, a falling array, but then, while screaming "I AM INVINCIBLE"...

 - Comedic example in The Naked Gun 2: the bad guy survives the fall from a hotel window, goes away unscathed... only to be mauled by a lion freed from the zoo by Drebin earlier in the film.

 - The beginning sequence of Saving Private Ryan has a soldier remove his helmet to gaze at it in disbelief of how it just deflected a bullet, only for another to pass through his suddenly unprotected head.

 - In the end of The Guardian, Jake is trying to free the captain of a small ship from some machines that have him pinned.
 He manages to get him free and they take a moment to grin at each other, then a large wave rolls the ship over, throwing stuff all over and knocking the captain dead.
 And now Jake is trapped in a hold that is filling with water.